Simultaneous Localization and Mapping (SLAM)

 First introduced to this idea by George Hotz through his livestream livecoding SLAM.

-- Graph-Based SLAM (for Offline)
+- Graph-Based SLAM (MODERN technique)

 When SLAM doesn't work...